 Shaun Francis serves as the Chair of the Board for True Patriot Love, which he founded in 2009 to benefit Canada’s military families.
-In addition to his volunteer duties with TPL, Shaun is Chair and CEO of Toronto’s Medcan Health Management, Inc. Established more than 25 years ago, Medcan is a global leader in assessing their clients’ overall well-being and inspiring them to "live well."Read More
+Shaun is the Chair of New York City’s EHE, the recognized American leader in preventive medicine, and the Chair and CEO of Toronto’s Medcan.
+Established more than 25 years ago, Medcan is a global leader in assessing their clients’ overall well-being and inspiring them to "live well."Read More

 Shaun Francis serves as the Chair of the Board for True Patriot Love, which he founded in 2009 to benefit Canada’s military families.
-In addition to his volunteer duties with TPL, Shaun is Chair and CEO of Toronto’s Medcan Health Management, Inc. Established more than 25 years ago, Medcan is a global leader in assessing their clients’ overall well-being and inspiring them to “live well.”
+Shaun is the Chair of New York City’s EHE, the recognized American leader in preventive medicine, and the Chair and CEO of Toronto’s Medcan.
+Established more than 25 years ago, Medcan is a global leader in assessing their clients’ overall well-being and inspiring them to “live well.”
 In 2016 Medcan was featured in the National Post as one of Canada’s 50 Best Managed Companies.
-Prior to his CEO role at Medcan, Shaun was one of the founding employees and Senior Vice President of Strategy and Business Development for Dallas-based Broadlane, Inc., a leading business process outsourcer for over 900 American hospitals.
+Prior to his roles at EHE and Medcan, Shaun was one of the founding employees and Senior Vice President of Strategy and Business Development for Dallas-based Broadlane, Inc., a leading business process outsourcer for over 900 American hospitals.
 In 2010, Broadlane was sold to MedAssets for US$850MM.
 Prior to joining Broadlane, Shaun also worked for Morgan Stanley’s New York and Toronto investment banking division, where he managed equity, debt and mergers and acquisitions transactions.

 Shaun also serves on the boards of the Invictus Games Canada (he chaired its bid committee), the Fraser Institute, and the advisory board of the Canadian Foundation for AIDS Research (CANFAR).
 He previously served on the boards of Toronto Pearson Airport, Upper Canada College and was the Chair of the Ontario Chapter of the Young Presidents’ Organization (YPO) and the PC Ontario Fund.
 In 2013, he was asked by Canada’s Minister of Veterans Affairs to chair the Veteran Transition Advisory Council (VTAC).
 The Council was comprised of Canadian business leaders and assisted the minister in drafting strategic recommendations for the transition of service personnel to the private sector.